Every Woman’s Marathon

 2024 || Client: MilkPEP

-Develop a digital ecosystem to promote, educate, and enable registration for a brand new marathon designed for women by women.
+Develop a digital strategy and a joyful ecosystem to excite, educate, and enable registration for a new marathon designed for women by women.

 Methods: